 Mapping Anti-Precarity Projects in Education in Europe and Beyond

-The Magnetic Ideals Collective are very excited to work with the European Association of Social Anthropologists (EASA) and the PrecAnthro Collective on a project that will be mapping anti-precarity projects globally.
+The Magnetic Ideals Collective are very excited to work with the European Association of Social Anthropologists (EASA) and the PrecAnthro Collective on a project mapping anti-precarity projects globally.
 The research aims to collect information on initiatives, policies and actions being taken to address problems of casualisation and precarity in Europe and beyond.
 In doing so it is looking to engage with a variety of groups including collectives, pressure or lobby groups, unions, academic organisations, funding bodies and ministries.

 If you are involved in an anti-precarity work or anti-casualisation work please help us by filling in this questionnaire and sharing it across your networks!